infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 Let's build out a theming system in the application, which can be used not only for dark mode but your own custom themes if desired (think seasonal themes with custom color palettes for example).

 ### Color Palette

+First, we'll need another color palette entirely for this dark theme.
+When the theme is active, these are the color values your components and screens will use, as opposed to the light theme (currently the only set of colors).

 Create `src/theme/colorsDark.ts` with the following values (or come up with your own color scheme!):